 Faculty and Visiting Lecturers

-A variety of accomplished scholars, policy analysts, and military professionals participated for a day at a time: Cindy Williams of the Massachusetts Institute of Technology, Tami Davis Biddle of the U.S. Army War College, Mark Cancian of the U.S. Office of Management and Budget, Eliot Cohen of Johns Hopkins SAIS, Andrew Exum of the Center for New American Security, and Conrad Crane of the US Army Military History Institute.
+A variety of accomplished scholars, policy analysts, and military professionals participated for a day at a time: Cindy Williams of the Massachusetts Institute of Technology, Tami Davis Biddle of the U.S. Army War College, Mark Cancian of the U.S. Office of Management and Budget, Eliot Cohen of Johns Hopkins SAIS, and Andrew Exum of the Department of Defense.
 All of the speakers had academic credentials, but some had particularly relevant military experience as well.
 For example, Andrew Exum was a platoon leader in Afghanistan and Mark Cancian, a Marine Corps Colonel, served in Iraq as a high-level analyst of combat operations.

-SWAMOS 2012 was held on the campus of Cornell University.
+SWAMOS 2013 was held on the campus of Cornell University.
 Project administration was managed by SIWPS Business Manager Ingrid Gerstmann.
-Specific administrative tasks and workshop logistics, both during the year and at Cornell, were managed by Adriana Lins de Albuquerque, Ph.D. student in Columbia University's Department of Political Science.
+Specific administrative tasks and workshop logistics, both during the year and at Cornell, were managed by Emily Holland, Ph.D. candidate at Columbia University's Department of Political Science.